 PROBLEM: Constant Algorithm Changes Make Digital Marketing More Difficult.

 The digital realm is a complex, ever-changing environment.
 It always will be.
-This fact alone creates a massive challenge for the 21st century marketer.
+This fact alone creates a massive challenge for the 21st-century marketer.

 Many digital platforms use an algorithm to deliver content for search inquiries.
 These platforms analyze data to determine what people are looking for online.
-The goal is to provide the best qualified content in search results.
+The goal is to provide the most qualified content in search results.

 These algorithms change all the time, sometimes daily.
 This makes it difficult for marketers to figure out exactly who will see their content or to what extent.

 An advertisement that got a lot of responses yesterday may not work so well tomorrow.
 A blog post that ranked on the first page of search results may fall off the radar in a month.
 A website that attracted thousands of monthly visitors may have a sudden drop in traffic.

 As one example, Google released a significant update over the summer of 2021.
 This made it even more challenging for small businesses to market online.